Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.63/ 13.99 kg

 It seems that the name of the battery should remind the buyer famous brand Exide - the difference is one letter.
 Hence, perhaps, the high price.
-However, the Korean battery turned out to be frail: all scores are below two points.
-And at -29 ºC, she asked for mercy: the voltage sank below the prescribed 6 V. Taking into account the price, she took the last place in the all-around.
+However, the Korean battery turned out to be weak: all ratings were below two points.
+And at -29 ºC she asked for mercy: the voltage dropped below the required 6 V. Taking into account the price, she took last place in the all-around.

 Declared capacity 60 Ah